 The article begins by reviewing the scope of the patient-dumping problem, the reasons for the problem, and state law remedies available to victimized patients.

-Using former U.S. Supreme Court Chief Justice William H. Rehnquist’s opinions in criminal procedures cases as a contextual showcase, McClurg explores the nature and extent to which even U.S. Supreme Court justices, members of the world’s most powerful tribunal, succumb to employing rhetorical tricks and otherwise logically fallacious reasoning in their opinion-writing.
+Using former U.S. Supreme Court Chief Justice William H. Rehnquist’s opinions in criminal procedures cases as a contextual showcase, the author explores the nature and extent to which even U.S. Supreme Court justices, members of the world’s most powerful tribunal, resort to regularly employing rhetorical tricks and otherwise logically fallacious reasoning in their opinion-writing.

 A logical fallacy is a type of incorrect argument, and the study of fallacies is a sub-species of logic.
 A fallacious argument is one that appears to be correct and which may be very persuasive, but which proves on closer examination to be logically invalid.
 Examples range from the familiar (e.g., begging the question, straw man arguments) to the esoteric (e.g., ignoratio elenchi, undistributed middle term).